Qinying-Liu/Awesome-Open-Vocabulary-Semantic-Segmentation/README.md

 # Awesome-Open-Vocabulary-Semantic-Segmentation
-A curated publication list on awesome open vocabulary semantic segmentation.
+A curated publication list on open vocabulary semantic segmentation.

 This repository was built to facilitate navigating the mainstream on open vocabulary semantic segmentation.